danpaul2/Ecofinds--Prithikasri-Likitha-Daniel-/README.md

 # Ecofinds--Prithikasri-Likitha-Daniel-
-"EcoFinds - Sustainable Second-Hand Marketplace", for the NMITXODOO hacakthon by S Prithikasri, Daniel Verghese Paul , Likitha N.
+"EcoFinds - Sustainable Second-Hand Marketplace", for the NMITXODOO hacakthon by S Prithikasri, Daniel , Likitha N.